New York City's 17th City Council district

 New York City's 17th City Council district is one of 51 districts in the New York City Council.
-It has been represented by Democrat Rafael Salamanca since a 2016 special election to succeed fellow Democrat Maria del Carmen Arroyo.
+It has been represented by Democrat Justin Sanchez since 2026, succeeding fellow Democrat Rafael Salamanca.

 Geography

 District 17 covers a series of neighborhoods at the heart of the South Bronx, including some or all of Crotona Park East, Melrose, Hunts Point, Concourse, East Tremont, Morrisania, Longwood, Port Morris, and West Farms.
 Crotona Park, North and South Brother Islands, and The Hub are all located within the district.

 The district overlaps with Bronx Community Boards 1, 2, 3, 4, 6, and 9, and is contained entirely within New York's 15th congressional district.
 It also overlaps with the 29th, 32nd, 33rd, and 34th districts of the New York State Senate, and with the 77th, 79th, 84th, 85th, 86th, and 87th districts of the New York State Assembly.

 Recent election results

 2025

 The 2025 New York City Council elections will be held on November 4, 2025, with primary elections occurring on June 24, 2025.